aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/markdownsaveoptions/_index.md

 ### getLightCellsDataProvider() {#getLightCellsDataProvider--}

+<b>@deprecated.</b> Please use the 'lightCellsDataProvider' property instead.
 The Data provider to provide cells data for saving workbook in light mode.

 ```javascript
 getLightCellsDataProvider() : LightCellsDataProvider;